fstab50/gensec/README.md

 * [README.md](./README.md): This document
 * [profile-machine](./profile-machine/README.md): Localhost security profiler for scanning and producing report output
 * [Rkhunter Installer](./rkhunter/README.md): Automates installation of rkhunter malware scanner on a Linux host

+Each directory encapsulates all of the required contents for a separate program or function.
+Where possible, each directory will contain a project-specific README with the following sections:

+1. Summary
+2. Contents
+3. Instructions
+4. Identity and Access Management (IAM) Permissions
+5. License
+6. Disclaimer

 [back to the top](#top)